ZachSham/Vigenere-Cipher-ZachS/ReadMe.md

 # Vigenère Cipher Implementation

 This project is a Python-based implementation of the Vigenère cipher, a classical encryption technique.
 It includes features for encrypting and decrypting messages, as well as performing frequency analysis to aid in cryptanalysis.
+I created it over my freshman summer, with hopes of trying to learn Python's syntax.

 ## Features:
 Encryption & Decryption: Encrypts and decrypts messages using the Vigenère cipher.
 Also supports handling of uppercase, lowercase, spaces, and special characters.